great-expectations/great_expectations/docs/guides/validation/how_to_validate_data_by_running_a_checkpoint.md

 Steps
 -----

-1. You can update your existing checkpoint either using a text editor or by executing the following command:
+1. You can update your existing Checkpoint either using a text editor or by executing the following command:

    ```console
    great_expectations --v3-api checkpoint edit my_checkpoint